 Mernda Hills Christian College is committed to the safety and well-being of all children and young people.
 This will be the primary focus of our care and decision-making.
 A child-safe environment is one where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.

 This is a small safe school.
 Students can feel safe and thrive.
 Everyone knows everyone.
-My son still loves going here and has never complained once (He is now in Year 5)!
+My son still loves going here and has never complained once (he is now in Year 5)!
 He is excited by the learning there and has made real friendships and has genuine mentors as teachers.
 The Christian ethos is perfect and very valuable to bring up well-mannered, disciplined and polite children.
 The Bible stories that they teach are still pertinent to everyday life lessons now!
 I know he is looked after by teachers who put in their all to support learning.